uFlock/primaryBid/README.md

 > for demo purposes.
 This author does not condone commitment of .env files in any way. 😳

 > ⚠️ **Invalid Session Error**: Sometimes when you rapidly switch between dev and prod environments you might encounter
-> and `Invalid Session` error when generating a link.
+> an `Invalid Session` error when generating a link.
 Just clear the Application Data for the dev tools to remove
 > dangling sessions.